Philipsburg Manor: History

-The Philipses used slaves to build various structures at the Upper and Lower Mills.
+The British Parliament’s Bolting Act (enacted in 1678 and reinforced in 1680) granted New York City an exclusive monopoly on the "bolting" (sifting and milling) of wheat and corn and on the export of flour within the Province of New York.
+It led to a sharp rise in the Hudson Valley's demand for enslaved labor, and Frederick Philipse seized on the opportunity.
+In 1685, he imported about 50 slaves directly from Angola on his own ship.
+Subsequently, the Philipses used slaves to build and operate various structures at the Upper and Lower Mills.

 The Upper Mills saw the building of two gristmills on the Pocantico River as well as a stone manor house, wharf, cooperage, and bake house.
 Most of the structures were completed by 1697, including the Old Dutch Church of Sleepy Hollow, now a National Historic Landmark.
 The Lower Mills saw a gristmill and Philipse Manor Hall built on the north bank of the Neperhan.
-The Philipses' aim was to make the manor a center for agriculture, which was achieved.
+The Philipses' aim was to make the manor a center for agriculture and trade, which was achieved, with enslaved Africans providing the essential labor that drove the manor’s industry.

 In the 18th century, tenant farmers moved in from Great Britain, the Netherlands, France, Germany, and elsewhere within North America.
-By the beginning of the American Revolution in 1776, the population was about 1,000, up from 200 at the time of Frederick I's death.
+The manor's tenant farmers grew wheat, which was by far the most valuable crop grown in colonial New York.
+They paid their rent in part by the grain they produced and were bound to bring all their grain to the manor's gristmills for grinding.
+By the beginning of the American Revolution in 1776, the population of Philipsburg Manor was about 1,000, up from 200 at the time of Frederick I's death.
+(Several of the original tenant houses survived to this day, including Sherwood House and Odell House.)

 Several years into the Revolution Frederick Philipse III, a Loyalist, was attainted for treason along with his family.
 The manor was confiscated in 1779 and used as collateral to raise funds for the Colonial cause.
 After the war it was sold at public auction, split between 287 buyers.
 The largest tract, the (about 750 acre) Upper Mills, was purchased by Gerard Beekman; the lower, including Manor Hall, went to Cornelius Low.
-That parcel was passed to numerous owners until 1951, when it was acquired by Sleepy Hollow Restorations (now Historic Hudson Valley).
-Philanthropist John D. Rockefeller Jr. funded the restoration of about 20 acre, which became today's Philipsburg Manor historic site.
+The larger Upper Mills area became the core of the modern-day village of Sleepy Hollow, while its main house and surrounding buildings were passed to numerous owners until 1951, when the lot was acquired by Sleepy Hollow Restorations (now Historic Hudson Valley).
+Philanthropist John D. Rockefeller Jr. funded the restoration of about 20 acre, which became today's Philipsburg Manor House historic site.
 Philipse Manor Hall served as Yonkers City Hall from 1872 until 1908.
 Both homes became National Historic Landmarks on November 5, 1961 and are now house museums.